MED7730 Physician Competencies III Assessment Plan

 • Provide support and/or counseling to promote learner well-being and success.

-All Integrated Learning Sessions All as scheduled on Brightspace
+All Integrated Learning Sessions

-All Health Ethics Law and Medicine Sessions
+All Health Ethics and Law in Medicine Sessions

-All Interprofessional Education Sessions
+All Interprofessional Education (IPE) Sessions

 Adverse Events

-Commnuication and Information Sharing
+Communication and Information Sharing

 Informed Decision Making and High Risk Situations